 In 2008, Israel contracted EDS Israel for the Arbel project, which included creating a biometric database of Israeli citizens, stratified by ethnicity and religion.
 Beginning in 2013, Hewlett-Packard Company employees have been stationed with the system to provide technical assistance to Israeli government employees.
 In 2008, Hewlett-Packard Company also started producing biometric ID cards for Israeli residents, including Israeli citizens, Israeli West Bank settlers, and Palestinian residents of occupied East Jerusalem.
 These ID cards mark ethnicity and religion information from the Aviv and Arbel systems.
 In 2017, Israel passed a law mandating all Israeli citizens to submit biometric information to the database.
-Hewlett Packard Enterprise is contracted to manage the database and produce the ID cards until 2025.
-At least part of this contract would be handled by DXC Technology.
+DXC Technology assumed responsibility for this contract in May 2017.

 Presence in Illegal Settlements